 - Ignore: This are the attributes that will not seen as relevant to the current modelling exercise.

 - Outcome: One attribute must be selected as the outcome of interest, to be predicted by the models being developed.
 There may be more than one column of outcome data in the data set.
 If so, the others should be set to “Ignore”.
 Later on they can be re-assigned “outcome” status and used as the basis for a new model development.
+Or they can be assigned “attribute status” if you are looking for relationships between outcomes.

 The choices made about the status of each column of data have consequences which should be born in mind